• Skip to primary navigation

 5 Simple and Refreshing Green Juices

-If you’re a fan of refreshing green juices, you’ll find 5 simple recipes here.
-We’ll also get into the ongoing, if quiet debate about green juices vs green smoothies — which is better?
+If you’re a fan of refreshing green juices, you’ll find 5 simple recipes for making them in this roundup.
+We’ll also explore the question of whether green juices vs green smoothies are better, and why.

 Honestly, this doesn’t have to be either/or; both have their benefits.
 In weighing the pros and cons purely in terms of convenience and ease, green smoothies win the day for me.